harpomaxx/deepDGAgen/README.md

 ### Model 2

 Using auto encoders to create an embedded space from an initial set of bening domains.
 Domain autoencoders are based on a encoder/decoder LSTM architecture.
+So instead of using a domain list as a seed, the idea is to compress the list using sequence autoencoders.
+The domains (\~100K for now) list used as seed was reduced to a 128-dimensional vector.
+Then we can use the decoder to recreate the original domain.
 A notebook with the implementation is available [here](https://github.com/harpomaxx/deepDGAgen/blob/master/code/R/notebooks/sequences-autoencoders.rmd).

 **Operation:** The botmaster and the botnet should share the same seed.
 The seed in this case would be the coordinates of an initial set of domains on the latent space learned by the autoencoders.